 Disposable vapes are a hazard for waste and litter collection and cause fires in bin lorries.
 Research by insurer Zurich Municipal revealed bin lorry blazes have surged 62 per cent in two years while house fires sparked by vapes have soared 108 per cent in the same period.

-Across the UK in 2022, there were more than 700 fires in bin lorries and recycling centres caused by electrical batteries including the lithium-ion batteries commonly used in disposable vapes, campaign group Material Focus revealed.
+Research conducted by Material Focus amongst UK councils has identified that over 700 fires in waste trucks and sites are caused by batteries that haven’t been removed from electricals.
+This includes lithium-ion batteries commonly used in disposable vapes.
 Disposable vapes are designed as one unit and the lithium-ion battery cannot easily be separated from the other components, so they should not be disposed of in litter bins or in household waste and recycling bins.
 Recycling requires the user of the disposable vape to take it back to a collection point and littering is a significant problem.

 Councils are not anti-vapes, which are shown to be less harmful than smoking and have a place as a tool to use in smoking cessation.
 The LGA strongly believes that vapes should only be used as an aid to quit smoking.